canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-setup-k8s.md

 ### Kubernetes

-The Charmed Spark solution runs on top of several K8s distributions.
+The Charmed Apache Spark solution runs on top of several K8s distributions.
 We recommend using versions above or equal to `1.29`.
 Earlier versions may still be working, although we do not explicitly test them.

 There are multiple ways that a K8s cluster can be deployed.
 We provide full compatibility and support for: